MouseBiteLabs/Pocket-Protector-Power-Board/README.md

 ## Board Characteristics and Order Information

+### Power Board

+This is the board that sits in the U5 socket on the MGBC board.

 The zipped folder contains all the gerber files for this board.
 -	Layers: 4
 -	Thickness: 1.6mm or thinner